raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 + Understand the potential of varied content in app design: images, video, text
 + Understand the importance of user interaction in app design
 + Identify an original idea for an app that addresses a real-world problem
-+ Prepare a flowchart to map user interaction for the app, as well as identify a sequence for their program
-+ Prepare pseudocode to sketch out their program
++ Sketch out their app

 **2. Programming an app in App Lab** allows students to convert their idea into an app.
 They:
 + Organise code around programming constructs